Holiday World - Entrance

 Costs and Considerations

 As with most amusement parks nowadays, expect to go through security screening on your way in.
-If you are bringing in swimwear for Splashin’ Safari that won’t be a problem but there is always a chance they’ll ask to search for your bags.
+If you are bringing in swimwear for Splashin’ Safari in separate bags that is allowed, but there is always a chance they’ll ask to search your bags.

-Outside the park, Santa Claus is a small town but there are some amenities, including a full-service grocery store a couple of blocks from Holiday World that carries most of what you might need, and whose bag workers will frequently carry your groceries to your car for you.
+Outside the park, Santa Claus is a small town, but there are some amenities, including a full-service grocery store called Holiday Foods, located a couple of blocks from Holiday World.
+It carries most of what you might need.
+One service we’ve never seen in a store before: the grocer’s bag workers will frequently carry your groceries to your car for you.
+We guess that they do it, in part, to keep carts from accumulating in the parking lot.

 Things to Do